 On my boy’s heart, yet have I burst the bars,

 Stood face to face with Beauty, known indeed

 The Love which moves the Sun and all the stars!

 In the final stanza of ‘Apologia’, with passion, the speaker exclaims over the way that his heart has been spent by the “gorged ass of passion“.
 He uses a metaphor in this line to compare feelings of passion to a snakebite.
 In this case though, rather than poisoning him, the ASP has felt on him slowly and steadily.
 And to make it even more deadly, the area in which the asp sunk its fangs was his “boys heart“.

 Finally, in the last two lines, Watts makes use of the phrase that is become quite popular and familiar with lovers of his writing and poetry in general.
-He says that no matter how painful moments of this relationship I’ve been, and despite the loss him right now feel and the sacrifice he might have to make an a future, he’s willing to except it.
+He says that no matter how painful moments of this relationship I’ve been, and despite the loss, what he right now feels and the sacrifice he might have to make in the future, he’s willing to accept it.
 He has “stood face-to-face with beauty”.
 This speaker has “known indeed he love that moves the sun and all the stars!”
 This makes any sacrifice worth it, and brings him beyond the mundane physical world.
 He goes into a more spiritual and even divine one, governments by the rules of love.